Updated 21 Jan 2025

 - What are they like when you take them on a walk?
 Do they go after other animals?
 Are they well socialised?

-Be sure to request a Welcome Guide from your owner, too, which should cover all this and more.
+Be sure to request a Welcome Guide from your owner, too, which should cover all of this and more.

-Will a daily update do or would you both like to use the app to share as many pet pictures as possible?
 It’s important to know what the owner’s expectations are in regards to communication before starting a new house and pet sitting assignment.

 Confirm end of sit arrangements